tech-sketch/openqaoa-website/docs/workflows/fermionic-qaoa.md

 - Broad Applicability: The Hamiltonian design guideline benefits QAOA and extends to other algorithms like Grover adaptive search and quantum phase estimation, making it a versatile tool for solving constrained combinatorial optimization problems.

-This notebook describes the implementation of FQAOA, illustrates its application through an example portfolio optimisation problem, and provides insight into FQAOA's superior performance in constrained combinatorial optimization tasks.
+This notebook describes the implementation of FQAOA, illustrates its application through an example portfolio optimization problem, and provides insight into FQAOA's superior performance in constrained combinatorial optimization tasks.

 ### Quadratic Constrained Binary Optimization Problems
 The constrained combinatorial optimization problem for a quadratic binary cost function $C_{\vec x}$ can be written in the following form：